rljsai/SIC-XC-Assembler/README.md

 2. Literals
 3. Symbol Defining Statements
 4. Control section<br>
-This project implements an assembler that supports SIC/XE instructions.
-The assembler includes all the instructions.
+<P>This project implements an assembler that supports SIC/XE instructions.
+The
+assembler includes all the instructions.
 It supports Control Sections.<br>
 The instruction formats supported by SIC/XE :